SoutrikRoy/Credit-Fraud/README.md

 The dataset includes about 28000 PCA dimensionality reduced credit card transactions with fraudulence.

 # Procedural Workflow
-Step 1.
-Import packages.
+1. Import packages.
-Step 2.
-EDA.
+2. EDA.
-Step 3.
-Visualization using histogram and corr matrix with heatmap.
+3. Visualization using histogram and corr matrix with heatmap.
-Step 4.
-Training model with LOF and Iso.
+4. Training model with LOF and Iso.
 Forest algorithms.
-Step 5.
-Testing and accuracy evaluation.
+5. Testing and accuracy evaluation.